-The tribal instinct drives us to align ourselves to a group.
-In ‘cleaving’ to our tribe, we bolster our self-identity.
-As Buddha said, The illusion of self originates and manifests itself in a cleaving to things.
-The more insecurity we feel, especially economic insecurity, the more our ‘cleaving’ to some ideal or thing increases to safeguard ‘the illusion of self’.
+Tribal instincts pull us to align ourselves to a group.
+This ties in with Buddha’s point, “The illusion of self originates and manifests itself in a cleaving to things”.
+In “cleaving” to our tribe, we bolster our self-identity.
+Moreover, the more insecure we feel, especially economic insecurity, the more we “cleave” to some ideal or thing to safeguard “the illusion of self”.

 Politics is the glue that holds a civilization’s sub-tribes together.
 For us, this is the Yin and Yang of a two party system — Democrat and Republican.
 Picture that classic Yin Yang symbol; each side is connected to its opposite, and indeed revolves toward that opposite side.
-In life, when someone becomes utterly attached to one side of anything they lose their ‘Mandate of Heaven’, imbalance follows naturally along with forces that drive re-balance.
+In life, when someone becomes utterly attached to one side of anything they lose their Mandate of Heaven, as it were.
+Imbalance follows naturally along with forces that drive re-balance.

 Revolution and war have historically been the main way civilization rebalances economic dysfunction and the ensuing political imbalances.
-America has had a few ‘rebalancing’ episodes already — the Revolutionary War and the Civil War.
+America has had a few rebalancing episodes already — the Revolutionary War and the Civil War.
 Let’s hope the Trump phenomenon is a sufficient wake-up call to nudge Democrats, Republicans and everyone else in between back to political sanity.
 Alas, much of that hinges on economic realities.
 It feels like a vicious circle; economic dysfunction causes political dysfunction, and political dysfunction does nothing to resolve economic dysfunction.
-Again, what a mess… made worse because the underlying dynamics are more profound than we can fully comprehend.
+Again, a mess made worse because the underlying dynamics are more profound than we can fully comprehend.
 Nature is in charge.

 Economics and survival; survival and nature

 In the 25 years following World War II, household real income doubled.
-From 1975 to 2000 it remained fairly level.
-For the last 15 years it’s been dropping.
+From 1975 to 2000 it remained fairly level, and for the last 15 years it’s been dropping.
 Of course, expectations play a big role in economic perceptions.
-The post WWII quarter-century boom set the stage for the current ‘American Dream’.
+The post WWII quarter-century boom set the stage for the current American Dream.
 The last 15 years have seriously threatened that dream.

 Back toward a lighter side of this…

-(1) To be clear, comprehension is far more subtle than learning.
-We learn our worldview and its biases from the stories we hear around us from infancy onward.
-Comprehension… especially Right Comprehension, as Buddha called it, is the cognitive journey to impartiality, as the Tao Te Ching hints… Knowing the constant allows, allowing therefore impartial.
-I find bringing a symptoms point of view to everything I ponder brings me closest to the impartiality I seek.
+(1) Comprehension is far more subtle than learning.
+We learn our worldview and its biases from the stories we hear from infancy onward.
+“Right Comprehension”, as Buddha called it, is the cognitive journey to impartiality, as chapter 16 hints… Knowing the constant allows, allowing therefore impartial.
+Bringing a symptoms point of view (p.141) to everything I ponder makes deeper impartiality possible.